frispete/ppccrwlr/README.md

 The minimum supported Python version is 3.6.

-On `ziu.nue.suse.com`, you need to call this program by:
+On `ziu`, you need to call this program by:
 ```
 python3.6 ./ppc-crawler.py /srv/www/htdocs/SFSC<case-nr.>/
 ```